Documentation

 • Unique Response ID – Unique identifier that is later used to display this message

-• Status – T for True (positive) message, N for neutral message, F for False (negative) message.
+• Status – T for True (positive) message, N for the Neutral message, F for the False (negative) message.

 Default response Contents of default response, displayed when the module is loaded.
-Default response is treated as neutral
+The default response is treated as neutral.

-Preview response ID Used only in editor to preview responses during editing.
-If not empty and contains a valid Unique Response ID, the module will display the response preview referenced with that ID instead of a default one
+Preview response ID Used only in the editor to preview responses during editing.
+If it is not empty and contains a valid Unique Response ID, the module will display the response preview referenced with that ID instead of a default one.

-Reset response on a page change If set to true, after a page changes, module contents will always be reset to the default response.
-In other case, a module state will be restored
+Reset response on page change If set to true, after changing the page, the module's contents will always be reset to the default response.
+In other cases, the module's state will be restored.

-Is not an activity If set to true, when a presentation enters an error checking mode, the addon will not reset a response to the default one
+Is not an activity If set to true, when a presentation enters an error-checking mode, the module will not reset its response to the default one.

 Configuration

-In order to configure a minimal implementation of the module, you have to:
+To configure the minimal implementation of the module, you have to:

-• Define at least one response by filling the “Responses” property.
+• Define at least one response by filling in the “Responses” property.

 Supported commands